dijkstracula/pwllt/notes.md

 # Context: three non-solutions

 To motivate the paper, I'm going to propose three non-solutions to fixing the above program.
-The intention here is that we're going to learn something from each of the non-solutions that will hopefully guide us to the solution we want (spoilers: it's going to be liquid types).
+The intention here is that we're going to propose something that isn't the right solution, but learn something from each them, that will hopefully guide us to the solution we want (spoilers: it's going to be liquid types).

 ## Non-solution 1: A minor fix...

 Even though the problem here manifested with a division by zero, the real original sin was that we passed the empty list to `avg_of`.
-Our goal is to statically reject passing None, and we can!
+Our goal is to statically reject passing Empty, and we can!
 Changing the signature to the function specifically consuming a `Cons` will reject `avg_of(None)`.

-The big observation here is that we took advantage of _inheritance_ to be more specific about what sorts of values we should accept here.
-That's worth remembering.
+The big observation here is that we took advantage of _inheritance_ (which I'm going to call _subtyping_) to be more specific about what sorts of values we should accept here.
+Rather than saying "it's sufficient for either an Empty or a Cons" we're now sort of saying "it's necessary that it's a Cons".

 Why is this a non-solution?
 This happened to work for our particular case, but it's not obvious how we can generalise this to other situations.